PLA Glue for 3D Prints: The Definitive Guide

 To avoid putting too much glue, use a smaller squeeze bottle or applicator.
 You can even use a paintbrush or needlepoint as an applicator.

 Read the instructions carefully.
 Some glues come with two parts and require manual mixing.
-Follow the exact mixing ratios stated in the box to maximize the effectiveness of the adhesive.
+Follow the exact mixing ratios displayed in the box to maximize the effectiveness of the adhesive.

-It is important to secure components together with rubber bands, straps, or clamps while the curing process is ongoing.
-Read your instruction manuals to find out how long you have to wait for the glue to completely dry and cure.
+It is crucial to secure components and rubber bands, straps, or clamps while the curing process is ongoing.
+Read your instruction manuals to find out how long you have to wait for the glue to dry and cure completely.
 Do not touch or move your project before the curing process is complete.

 6. Keep safe